lorndavid/Bakongecommerce/README.md

 ---

+## Suggested next improvements

+- add refresh-token flow
+- create Postman collection
+- add product image upload support
+- schedule reconciliation as a background worker or cron job
+- build admin charts in the frontend
+- add delivery status workflow
+- add customer profile update API

+---

-## 21. License / usage
+## License and usage

-This README is intended as a starter guide for your Bakong ecommerce backend project.
-Adjust route names, models, and validation rules as your project evolves.
+Use this README as a starter for your own Bakong ecommerce backend project.
+Adapt naming, routes, and business rules to match your final product requirements.